hytechclub/hytechclub.github.io/DiscordUse.md

 # Discord Use
 Hy-Tech Club will use [Discord](https://discord.com/) as a way for students and instructors to communicate outside of the club meeting time.

-## Parental Consent Form Agreement
+## Parent/Guardian Consent Form Agreement
-As noted in the parental consent form that was signed by Parents or Guardians prior to participating in Hy-Tech Club, each student has agreed to the following regarding the use of Discord:
+As noted in the consent form that was signed by parents or guardians prior to participating in Hy-Tech Club, each student has agreed to the following regarding the use of Discord:

 >I agree and understand that Hyland may provide for the use of certain unaffiliated third party websites or applications (“Third Party Sites”) in connection with the Program.
 I understand that use of these Third Party Sites is optional.
 If I choose to permit my child(ren) to use such Third Party Sites, I further understand and agree that: (i) the Third Party Site may collect personal information directly from my child(ren) subject to the terms and conditions (including an applicable privacy policy) available on the Third Party Site; and (ii) Hyland does not control these Third Party Sites and is not responsible for their information collection practices.